abhiB35/uwsgi_plugin_connection_pooling/README.md

 # uswsgi-connection-pool-plugin

-custom plugin for uwsgi that allows to pool connections between different endpoints.
+custom plugin for uwsgi that allows to pool connections between different endpoints.This is generally intended to work alongside Django framework of uwsgi.
+For example on how to integrate it with django please mail @abhimanyu.bhowmik5@gmail.com.

 *Added support for connection-pool to rabbitmq servers, currently can only work with default exchanges *Added support to read configs from postgresql database